ansys/pyensight/doc/source/examples_source/00-basic/README.txt

 Basic examples
 ==============

-These basic examples use the PyEnSight APIs to produce simple scenes.
+These basic examples use the PyEnSight API to produce simple scenes.